k4tie113/Dungeon/README.md

 # Dungeon
 "Dungeon of the Dead" - A zombie apocalypse themed dungeon crawler made using Java for my high school programming class.
+Fight your way through hordes of zombies!
+Earn coins by defeating zombies, and use them to upgrade your weapons.

 HOW TO PLAY:
 1. Go to the /code/java folder in terminal.